spamwax/alfred-pinboard-rs/README.md

   - Tap <kbd>Control</kbd> to show current item's extended notes/descriptioin.
 - Many options that can be easily adjusted. (see below)

-For posting you just need to enter the Workflow's keyword ( <kbd>`p`</kbd> ) into Alfred's window and follow it with couple of tags and an optional description.
+For posting you just need to enter the Workflow's keyword ( `p` ) into Alfred's window and follow it with couple of tags and an optional description.
 The workflow will then post a bookmark for the window/tab of the active browser to Pinboard.

 ### Supported Browsers:
 - Safari